LaputanMachines/beautiful-nanaimo/_posts/2023-02-27-mary-ellen-drive-roundabout-construction-begins.md

 ---
 layout: post
-title: Excitement Grows for the Mary Ellen Drive Roundabout as Work Continues
+title: Excitement Grows as Work Continues on the Mary Ellen Drive Roundabout
 description: "The roundabout is already seeing use!
 Drivers and pedestrians can now safely leave the once-notorious Woodgrove Crossing parking lot."
 date: 2023-03-27
 author: #